Standard SC engine: 950

+This engine was fitted to new Triumph Herald in 1959.
+Power in this model was claimed to be 34.5 bhp.

 1150

 Standard-Triumph was taken over by Leyland Motors in 1961, which made available new resources to develop the Herald.
 The car was re-launched in April 1961 with an 1147 cc engine as the Herald 1200.
 To gain the extra displacement the cylinders were placed out of centre which cleared the studs so that a bigger bore could be used.
 Twin carburettors were no longer standard fitment to any of the range, although they remained an option.
 The standard was a single down-draught Solex carburettor.
 Claimed maximum power of the Herald 1200 was 39 bhp.
 An upmarket version, the Herald 12/50, was offered from 1963 to 1967 and featured a tuned engine with a claimed output of 51 bhp.

 The 1147 cc version of the engine was also used in the first model of the Triumph Spitfire.
 Mildly tuned and fed by twin SU carburettors, in UK tune the in-line four produced 63 bhp at 5,750 rpm, and 67 lbft of torque at 3,500 rpm.

 A special light-alloy 8-port racing cylinder head used on the later Le Mans and Macau Spitfires' 1147 cc engines was labelled "70X".
 A version of this head for the later 1296 cc engine was labelled "79X", the numbers representing the displacement of the engines in cubic inches.